-Tips from startups’ CEOs and CTOs managing distributed teams
+Tips from startup CEOs and CTOs managing distributed teams on how to run a remote development team

 Remote work has been all the rage lately.
-People want more flexibility, less time wasted commuting.
-And it’s quite understandable.
+People have often wanted more flexibility, less time wasted commuting even before the global pandemic, which was quite understandable.

-Still, many businesses are sceptical about hiring remotely.
-There are lot of misconceptions and stereotypes related to remote software development.
-It is thought to be designed for tasks outsourcing rather than a way to build great products.
+Still, even during the global pandemic, despite examples provided by Facebook or Spotify, many businesses are still skeptical about hiring remotely when things get back to normal.
+Plus, there are a lot of misconceptions and stereotypes particularly related to remote software development.
+Outsourcing is thought to be designed for small tasks and MVPs rather than a way to build great products.

 I. Why do companies go remote?

-Сompanies decide to go remote for a number of reasons: to be able to tap into the global talent pool and hire the best specialists, regardless of their location; to optimize operation costs by running a virtual office instead of a physical one; or to get a competitive edge as an employer by offering more workplace flexibility to the staff.
+Сompanies decide to go remote for a number of reasons: to be able to tap into the global talent pool and hire the best specialists (including remote developers), regardless of their location; to optimize operation costs by running a virtual office instead of a physical one, or to get a competitive edge as an employer by offering more workplace flexibility to the staff.
 Still, what is the company’s main motivation when hiring remote developers?
-Learn more about benefits of running a distributed team in Part I.
+Learn more about the benefits of running a distributed team in Part I.

 II.
 Where to find developers for a remote team?

-.
+Where companies that want to hire a remote development team can find tech talent?
+There are dozens of hiring platforms focused on remote work, e.g. RemoteOK, FlexJobs, WeWorkRemotely, etc. And there are even more job search websites that also feature remote job opportunities, e.g. Hired.com and Indeed.com.
 However, the demand for workplace flexibility is remarkably high among the candidates, so it is not always so easy to find and hire remote developers.
-Learn more about the key sources of remote tech talent in Part II
+Learn more about the key sources of remote tech talent in Part II.

 III.
 The geography of the remote work